Far-Horizons/pyhorizon/README.md

 You are welcome to create your own tools based on my tool, but please do provide proper credit when using my code, and I also appreciate it if you let me know that you're using it!

-## statement on generative AI usage
+## Statement on generative AI usage
 Since one of the main reasons this project exists is because I want to learn from it I will not, or barely, be using generative AI.
 The code in this project will all be hand-written, with the exception of some autocompletes from github copilot in VSCode (this will generally not be more than finishing a line I was typing).
 Outside of this all the code will be manually written, as otherwise it would defeat the point of this project.